 PPD is not something to be hushed.
 It is quite ironic that despite being an extrovert, I found it difficult to talk about it.
 For one I didn’t know what I was going through.

-Social media and pregnancy literature have eulogized motherhood to such an extent that talking about depression are deemed a blasphemy.
-(Well at least in my place).Thanks to my cousins, my school friend and an old well-wisher for reaching out to me I started talking about it.
+Social media and pregnancy literature have eulogized motherhood to such an extent that talking about depression is deemed blasphemy.
+(Well at least in my place).Thanks to my cousins, my school friend, and an old well-wisher for reaching out to me I started talking about it.

 I vented my emotions and fury, my apprehensions and ambiguities.
 I slowly felt respite in openly talking about it with friends and in groups.
 I was not ashamed; I was rather empowered talking about it.